MichelNivard/MCMSEM/README.md

    - Added `optim_iters` argument to `MCMfit()` to enable changing number of iterations of each optimizer

 ### Things still TODO:
+1. Improve performance of SE:
+   1. Main culprit is likely to be .t4crossprod
-1. Find a way to change .std.err and/or .jac.fn to use torch_tensors, if that's faster than R-matrices?
+   2. If possible find a way to change .std.err and/or .jac.fn to use torch_tensors, if that's faster than R-matrices?

 ## Patch notes
 - v0.1.1